kalicout/BioMol-Project-Group2/README.md

 ### Homology Based Methods:

 Now we will use homology based methods using the Celegansprotein.fa to see if we obtein a good match we can run exonerate with.

 We start by running *blastx* which converts from nucleotides to protein of the unspliced sequence against the *nr database*.
 Since this is a huge database, this time we will run blast on the ncbi server https://blast.ncbi.nlm.nih.gov/Blast.cgi

 As a result we get a lot of matches, we can try to make an alignment with all of them but we will chose the most acurate one (The first in the list), we can download it from the web page directly in fasta format as seqdump.fa.

 Now we can run exonerate to make an alignment.

 ### Exonerate pipeline:
+Exonerate is a generic tool for pairwise sequence comparison.
+We will make, in this case, an alignment between our contig and the best ranked protein mach sequence.

 ```bash
 #Now we will select the lines corresponding to exons and we will store them in a .gff file: